- The Blameless Life

 How to get into the habit of reading the Bible daily

 One word: Discipline.
 That’s how you read the Bible every day.
 Yep, it’s that simple.
 But is it easy?
 To some, it may not be.
 Discipline can be a difficult thing to master.

 You need to read Scripture daily through discipline.
 You might be thinking, “I don’t have that.”
 Well, you need to obtain this in order for it to work.
 You might also be thinking, “I just don’t have the motivation.”

 Motivation and discipline have something in common: it’s a choice.
 You put aside your feelings and choose to make it happen.
 Feelings have a place in certain situations but they shouldn’t prevent you from growing in your faith.
 "I don’t feel like reading the Bible."
 This doesn’t sound like a good excuse, right?

 Whoever loves discipline loves knowledge... -Proverbs 12:1

 I’m not trying to make you feel guilty here.
 Some people do have a difficult time reading the Bible, especially new believers.
 Most will try for a bit and then give up.
-This may also be normal for people who don’t like to read in general.
+This may also be typical for people who don’t like to read in general.

 You might be putting off reading the Bible because you “can’t get into it.”
 I’m guilty of falling asleep while reading!
 I’ve also read pages while my mind was elsewhere and nothing stuck.
-It's useful to dive into Scripture with an intention and a plan.
+It's useful to dive into Scripture with intention and a plan.